mdubaid04/Tree_Species_Classification/README.md

 - The models are saved in HDF5 format (`tree_species_model.h5`, `basic_cnn_tree_species.h5`, `improved_cnn_model.h5`).
 Consider using the native Keras format (`.keras`) for future compatibility, as recommended by TensorFlow.
 - The `predict_tree_species` function referenced in `predict_multiple_images` is not defined in the script.
 Ensure it is available or implement it to load a model and predict on single images.
 - Adjust the `test_folder` path to test on different species.
 - The dataset includes a `.git` folder, which is excluded during processing but may be unnecessary.
-Consider
+Consider removing it from the ZIP file to reduce size.
+- The MobileNetV2 model assumes 31 classes, which should match the number of species in the dataset.
+Verify class counts to ensure consistency.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for bug fixes, enhancements, or additional features.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.